West of Carson City

 West of Carson City is a 1940 American Western film directed by Ray Taylor and written by Milton Raison, Sherman L. Lowe and Jack Bernhard.
 The film stars Johnny Mack Brown, Bob Baker, Fuzzy Knight, Peggy Moran, Harry Woods and Robert Homans.
 The film was released on January 19, 1940, by Universal Pictures.

 Plot

+A judge leads a crusade against the illegitimate governing of a gold rush town by gamblers intent on cleaning out the prospectors.
+At the urging of some of the townsfolk, he does the cleaning out instead.